 How to report phishing on Gmail

 While spam is simply unwanted content, phishing is an online attacker pretending to be a trusted sender.
 Here's how to report phishing if someone emails you impersonating someone else.
-(Note: You can only report phishing on Gmail from a desktop).
+(Note: you can only report phishing on Gmail from the web app).

 How to automatically delete emails from a sender without opening them